termux/termux-gui/README.md

 This is a plugin for [Termux](https://github.com/termux/termux-app) that enables command line programs to use the native android GUI.

-In the examples directory you can find demo videos and sample code.
+In the examples directory you can find demo videos, sample code is provided in the tutorials of the official language bindings.

 [There are also prepackaged programs you can use](https://github.com/tareksander/termux-gui-package).